operatorai/modelstore/examples/README.md

 # Operator AI Examples

-This directory contains a examples of training models and storing them into a model store.
+This directory contains examples of training models and storing them into a model store.

 ## Running the examples